EternalEdenn/multitask_ext-gen_sts-gen/README.md

 PyTorch: 1.12.1+cu113
 GPU: A6000
 ```
-You can download PyTorch corresponding to your CUDA version.
-[CUDA-PyTorch](https://pytorch.org/get-started/previous-versions/)
+You can download PyTorch corresponding to your CUDA version refer to [CUDA-PyTorch](https://pytorch.org/get-started/previous-versions/).
 ## Run the code